WayScience/CytoSnake/docs/tutorial.rst

 `run` mode documentation
 ========================

-Here are the list of paramters that CytoSnake's `run` mode currently supports
+Here are the list of parameters that CytoSnake's `run` mode currently supports

 +-----------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+